On Patching

 A critical vulnerability drops, and the cycle is always the same: disclosure, rush a fix, then scramble to update.
 The patch that follows often fixes the vulnerability while unknowingly breaking something else.

-Developers writing these patches understand the specific vulnerability but rarely how other code depends on the behavior being changed.
+Developers writing these patches understand the specific vulnerability but cannot entirely anticipate how other code depends on the behavior being changed.

 The Meltdown and Spectre patches required fundamental changes to how operating systems handle memory isolation, adding checks that slowed performance and broke specific virtualization setups.
-We're still managing those regressions years later, and it was naive to think we could trivially patch something that runs that deep in how processors work without rippling repercussions.
+We're still managing those regressions years later because the mitigations changed invariants that operating systems, hypervisors, and workloads had been built around for years.

 Entanglement